 - There was no drug recognition expert (DRE) on site.

 - The officers supervising the checkpoint were not adequately trained.

-- There was not enough advance publicity of the checkpoint.
+- There was not enough advance publicity of the checkpoint.2

-First, drivers should be given plenty of advance warning when they approach a sobriety roadblock.
+First, you should be given plenty of advance warning when you approach a sobriety roadblock.
 The warning usually takes the form of: